Nathan Palmer

-Nathan D. Palmer (born April 14, 1989) is an American football wide receiver who is currently a free agent.
-He played college football at Northern Illinois.
+Nathan D. Palmer (born April 14, 1989) is an American former professional football players who was a wide receiver in the National Football League (NFL).
+He played college football for the Northern Illinois Huskies.
+He is the Passing Game Coordinator and Wide Receivers coach at Elkhart High School.

 College career

 Palmer attended Northern Illinois University and was named the MVP of the 2011 MAC Championship Game.

 Professional career

 San Francisco 49ers

-Palmer signed as an undrafted free agent, with the San Francisco 49ers following the 2012 NFL Draft.
+Palmer signed as an undrafted free agent, with the San Francisco 49ers following the 2012 NFL draft.
 Palmer made the 49ers' practice squad for the 2012 season.

 Indianapolis Colts

 On September 24, 2012, Palmer was signed by the Indianapolis Colts off of the 49ers' practice squad.
-He made his debut during the Colts 30-27 comeback win over the Green Bay Packers.
+He made his debut during the Colts 30–27 comeback win over the Green Bay Packers.

 He was waived on August 27, 2013.
 He was re-signed to the Injured Reserve on August 28, 2013.
 He was waived from injured reserve with an injury settlement on September 2, 2013.

 Miami Dolphins

 On October 30, 2013, Palmer was signed to the Miami Dolphins' practice squad.